Travel Fare Aggregation

 How Travel Sites Use Location-Based Pricing

-Travel pricing is one of the most aggressively personalized sectors on the internet.
-Airlines, online travel agencies, and hotel booking platforms use the visitor's IP address as a primary signal for pricing decisions.
-A visitor from a high-income country may see higher base fares than someone searching from a lower-income region.
+Travel pricing is one of the most aggressively personalised sectors on the internet.
+Airlines, OTAs, and hotel booking platforms use the visitor's IP as a primary signal for pricing.
+A visitor from a high-income country often sees higher base fares than one searching from a lower-income region.
 The same hotel room priced at $180 on a US-facing page might appear at $140 on the Brazilian version of the same platform.
-These differences are invisible unless you access the site from an IP address in each target market.
-Residential proxies make this possible by routing your fare queries through real ISP-assigned IPs in any country, showing you the exact prices consumers in that location would see.
-This is not about exploiting pricing — it is about building accurate fare comparison data that reflects the full spectrum of global pricing.
+Those differences stay invisible unless you access the site from an IP in each target market.
+Residential proxies route fare queries through real ISP-assigned IPs in any country, which shows the exact prices consumers in that location see.
+The point isn't to exploit the pricing, it's to build accurate comparison data that reflects the full range of global prices.

 02